 Professor Bushee’s Institutional Investor Classification Data is available here.

 Abstract: While the shareholder benefits of investor conferences are well-documented, evidence on whether these conferences facilitate managerial opportunism is scarce.
-In this paper, we examine whether managers opportunistically exploit heightened attention around the conference to "hype" the stock.
-Consistent with hype, we find that managers increase the quantity of voluntary disclosure over the ten days prior to the conference, and that these disclosures are more positive in tone and increase prices to a greater extent than post-conference disclosures.
-Investigating managers’ incentives for pre-conference disclosure, we find that the increase in pre-conference disclosure is more pronounced when insiders sell their shares immediately prior to the conference.
-In those circumstances where pre-conference disclosures coincide with pre-conference insider selling, we find evidence of a significant return reversal: large positive returns before the conference, and large negative returns after the conference––and that the firm is more likely to be named in a securities class action lawsuit.
-Collectively, our findings are consistent with some managers hyping the stock prior to the conference and selling their shares at inflated prices.
+In this paper, we examine whether managers opportunistically exploit heightened attention around the conference to “hype” the stock.
+We find that managers increase the quantity of voluntary disclosure leading up to the conference; that these disclosures are more positive in tone and increase prices to a greater extent than post-conference disclosures; and that these disclosures are more pronounced when insiders sell their shares immediately prior to the conference.
+In circumstances where pre-conference disclosures coincide with pre-conference insider selling, we find evidence of a significant return reversal––large positive returns before the conference, and large negative returns after the conference––and that the firm is more likely to be named in a securities class action lawsuit.
+Collectively, our findings are consistent with some managers hyping the stock prior to the conference.

 Brian Bushee, Matthew Cedergren, Jeremy Michels (2020), Does the Media Help or Hurt Retail Investors during the IPO Quiet Period?, Journal of Accounting and Economics, 69 (1).
 10.1016/j.jacceco.2019.101261